 - Rest as much as possible.
 If you can, sleep when the baby sleeps.

 - Don't smoke.
-Smoking during breast-feeding exposes babies to nicotine, which can interfere with your baby's sleep, as well as risks a cigarette burn to the baby.
-Secondhand smoke also increases the risk of sudden infant death syndrome (SIDS), as well as respiratory illnesses.
+Smoking during breast-feeding exposes babies to nicotine, which can interfere with your baby's sleep.
+Your baby could also be at risk of a cigarette burn if you smoke around him or her.
+In addition, secondhand smoke increases the risk of SIDS, as well as respiratory illnesses.

 - Be cautious with medication.
 Many medications are safe to take while you're breast-feeding.
 Still, it's best to get your health care provider's OK first.
 If you have a chronic health condition, ask your health care provider if it's OK to breast-feed your baby.

-Also ask your baby's doctor about vitamin D supplements for the baby, especially if you're exclusively breast-feeding.
+Also ask your baby's doctor if your baby needs vitamin D supplements, especially if you're exclusively breast-feeding.
 Breast milk might not provide enough vitamin D, which helps your baby absorb calcium and phosphorus — nutrients necessary for strong bones.

 If breast-feeding is tougher than you expected, try not to get discouraged.
-Feeding a newborn every few hours can be tiring, and it's OK to have a slow start.
+Feeding a newborn every few hours can be tiring.
 Just remember that the more often you breast-feed your baby, the more milk your breasts will produce — and the more natural breast-feeding is likely to feel.

 Ask a lactation consultant or your baby's doctor for help if needed — especially if every feeding is painful or your baby isn't gaining weight.
 Although your nipples might be tender for the first few weeks, breast-feeding isn't supposed to hurt.
 If you haven't worked with a lactation consultant, ask your baby's doctor for a referral or check with the obstetrics department at a local hospital.